- Why WorkCast

 Have you ever watched a webinar and found your attention dwindling?
 Started wondering what you’re having for dinner or what you’ll watch on TV tonight?

-The average webinar lasts around an hour.
-If you want to keep your audience watching until the end, it’s super important to stimulate and engage them.
+The average webinar lasts around an hour, so if you want to keep your audience engaged until the end, it’s super important to stimulate and engage them.
 There are a myriad of ways to do that, some better than others.

-So, if you’re still with me, let’s explore some smart ways to keep your webinar audience engaged!
+So, if you’re still with me, let’s explore some smart ways to keep your webinar audience engaged during your webinar.

 Bill Gates isn’t one of the most successful businessmen on the planet for nothing.
-Here he summarises the most important thing you can know about content - you’ll struggle to captivate even the most attentive person if your content is dull.
+Here, he summarizes the most important thing you can know about content - you’ll struggle to captivate even the most attentive person if your content is dull.

 Engaging content brings together two elements - it should look nice and it should also be interesting.
 I’ve written before on how to make your content engaging.